netanyaj/netflix-ratings-extension/README.md

 ### Prerequisites
 - [Tampermonkey](https://www.tampermonkey.net/) browser extension installed
 - OMDb API key (free) - [Get one here](http://www.omdbapi.com/apikey.aspx)
+  - Note: The free tier has a limit of 1,000 requests per day
+  - Once the daily limit is reached, ratings won't display until the limit resets the next day

 ### Steps
 1. Install Tampermonkey for your browser: